lazytools/sshchecker/README.md

 sshchecker -h
 ```
 # License
-sshchecker is made with :heart: in India :india: .
+sshchecker is made with :heart:&nbsp; in India :india: .
 See **[Thanks.md](https://github.com/lazytools/sshchecker/blob/master/Thanks.md)** for more details.